dart-archive/angular.dart.tutorial/Chapter_07/README.md

 pub build
 ```

-You can now launch the app `build/index.html` using the browser of your choi
+You can now launch the app `build/index.html` using the browser of your choice.

 # Overview